Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Conclusion

 \section{Conclusion}

-This paper proposes an analytical framework for causal inference under interference.
-The framework integrates (i) an experimental design the defines the probability distribution for treatments assigned, (ii) an exposure mapping that relates treatments assigned to exposures received, and (iii) an estimand chosen to make maximal use of an experimental design to answer questions of substantive interest.
-Using this framework, we develop methods for estimating average unit level causal effects of exposures from a randomized experiment.
+This paper proposes an analytical framework for causal inference under interference and applies it to the analysis of experiments on social networks.
+As discussed in the introduction, the framework can be applied to other settings where interference is considered to be important.
+The framework integrates (i) an experimental design that defines the probability distribution for treatments assigned, (ii) an exposure mapping that relates treatments assigned to exposures received, and (iii) an estimand chosen to make use of an experimental design to answer questions of substantive interest.
+Using this framework, we develop methods for estimating average unit-level causal effects of exposures from a randomized experiment.
 Our approach combines the known randomization process with the analyst's definition of treatment exposure, thus permitting inference under clear and defensible assumptions.
 Importantly, the union of the design of the experiment and the exposure mapping may imply unequal probabilities of exposure and forms of dependence between units that may not be obvious ex ante.

 We develop estimators based on results from the literature on unequal probability sampling rooted in the foundational insights of \citet{horvitz_thompson}.
-The estimators are derived from the known sampling distribution of the ``direct'' treatment, $\Z$, and provide a basis for unbiased effect estimation and conservative variance estimation.
+The estimators are derived from the known sampling distribution of the ``direct'' treatment, and they provide a basis for unbiased effect estimation and conservative variance estimation.
 Wald-type intervals based on a normal approximation provide a reasonable reflection of large $N$ behavior when clustering of exposure indicator values is limited.
 Nonetheless, it is well known that Horvitz-Thompson-type estimators may be volatile in cases where selection probabilities vary greatly or exhibit strong inverse correlation with outcome values \citep{basu1971_elephants}.
 Thus, we provide refinements that allow for variance control via covariance adjustment and Hajek estimation.
-In addition, we provide a method of variance estimation based on hypotheses of the nature of causal effects which may be preferred when design-based estimators are unstable.